Are you a perfectionist? 10 questions to ask yourself to find out by Empower Counseling in Birmingham, Alabama.

 When I ask people if they think they are perfectionists, the common response is “I’m not a neat freak so, I’m not a perfectionist.

-Being a “neat freak” is not a necessary criteria for perfectionism.
+Being a “neat freak” is not a necessary criterion for perfectionism.
 It can be, but just because you don’t have to have everything “just so”, does not mean you have escaped the grasp of perfectionism.

 So how can you tell if you are a perfectionist?
 I have 10 questions for you to ask yourself to find out.
 But first, why should we care to know?